Steven Clarke (gridiron football): Tennessee Titans

 On January 11, 2016 Clarke signed a reserve/futures contract with the Tennessee Titans.
 The deal is for 2 years and is worth $990,000.
 On May 9, 2016, he was waived.

-Second stint with Lions
+BC Lions (second stint)

-Following his release from the Titans, Clarke returned to the CFL, re-signing with the BC Lions on May 24, 2016.
+Following his release from the Titans, Clarke returned to the CFL, re-signing with the Lions on May 24, 2016.

 Columbus Destroyers

 On March 6, 2019, Clarke was assigned to the Columbus Destroyers.
 On April 13, 2019, he was placed on recallable reassignment and became a free agent.

-Lawsuit
+Lawsuit and conviction

 In October 2014, Clarke was one of ten named plaintiffs in a class action lawsuit against several major broadcasting companies and NCAA athletic conferences seeking compensation.
 In the lawsuit, the plaintiffs alleged that the images of college athletes in the Football Bowl Subdivision and men's basketball Division I were improperly used without permission.
 While student athletes are required to sign forms allowing the NCAA to "generally promote" college sporting events, the athletes claimed that this term was overly vague and did not provide permission to commercially use their names or images.
 The case was dismissed by a judge in June 2015, who ruled that the players' claims were not strong enough to prove they were legally entitled to money from appearing in televised sporting events.

+In 2023, Clarke pleaded guilty to sexual exploitation of a minor, for which he was sentenced to 21 months in jail.
+He will be required to register as a sex offender for 10 years.